codesharedot/qtum-price-ruby/README.md

-# ubiq price
+# videocoin price

-Gets the ubiq price with Python (from JSON).
+Gets the videocoin price with Python (from JSON).

 https://pythonbasics.org